 We want to be noticed, but due to the associated fear, we pull back or we fight for it.

-We need to choose between wanting to be seen and overcoming our fear
+Choose between wanting to be seen and overcoming your fear

 Probably, this is one of the best ways to deal with ignorance in a relationship.